 The 2013 Champions Trophy was the former India cricket team captain MS Dhoni‘s last major ICC trophy victory after he had won the 2007 T20 World Cup and 2011 ICC Cricket World Cup.
 The tournament was held in England, and India had progressed to the final after beating West Indies, South Africa, Pakistan and Sri Lanka.

 Like most other Champions Trophy finals, this was rain-affected as well, with the 50-over match reduced to 20 over.
-India could score only 129 runs after Virat Kohli, and Ravindra Jadeja’s crucial contributions and the game was set for a close finish.
-In response, hosts England couldn’t stitch a crucial partnership, and India eventually won the match by a narrow 5-run margin.
+India could score only 129 runs after Virat Kohli and Ravindra Jadeja’s crucial contributions and the game was set for a close finish.
+In response, hosts England couldn’t stitch a crucial partnership, and India won the match by a narrow five-run margin.

 Pakistan beat India to lift maiden Champions Trophy (2017)

-The most recent edition of the ICC Champions Trophy was again held in England, and defending champions India were in stupendous form throughout the tournament.
+The most recent edition of the ICC Champions Trophy saw England hosting again, and defending champions India were in stupendous form throughout the tournament.
 They had defeated Pakistan, Sri Lanka and South Africa quite comprehensively in the group stages before getting the better of Bangladesh in the semi-final.

 FAQs